 Chlamydia is obtainable in numerous ways.
 A mom who is affected with the malady can pass it on to her baby.
 An affected man or woman can pass it on to someone else via sexual relations, may it be anal, oral or vaginal.

 A report states that women, particularly the young ones, are more at risk of getting afflicted with Chlamydia since their cervixes have not realized total growth yet.
-Moreover, any person who has been with more sexual mates has bigger odds of getting affected with Chlamydia or various other STDs.
+Moreover, any person who has been with more sexual mates has bigger odds of getting affected by Chlamydia or various other STDs.

 What are the signs and symptoms of Chlamydia?

 In girls, a burning feeling during urination could be experienced if they have Chlamydia.
 In addition, there is a lumpy discharge, and in more upsetting instances, fever, blood loss, painful sexual intercourse, abdominal and lower back aches and pains.

 In males, the burning experience is also typical.
 At times, there will be pain or soreness in the testicular area.